 Absolutely not.
 Entrants retain all the rights to their works.
-Neither Film & Script Showcase nor its readers, judges or sponsors will attach themselves to your material as a condition of you being designated a winner, nor will we demand any percentage of any sales you make as a result of entering or winning the showcase.
+Neither True Story screenplay Competition nor its readers, judges or sponsors will attach themselves to your material as a condition of you being designated a winner, nor will we demand any percentage of any sales you make as a result of entering or winning the showcase.

 Can anyone have access to the script once submitted?

 No. We will never share your screenplay publicly.

 Rest-assured, we will never sell or rent your contact information to anyone.

 Can I submit script in Final Draft or Word?